Skip to main content

 Teachers carry out research and develop curricular material

-Gene McClugageThe ITA also provides opportunity for K-12 teachers to participate in summer internships on animal research, through a collaboration with the Plant Genome Outreach program at ISU.
+RET2023The ITA also provides opportunity for K-12 teachers to participate in summer internships on animal research, through a collaboration with the BioRETs program from the Biotechnology Office at ISU.

 This internship enables teachers to share the latest scientific advances with their K-12 grade pupils to inspire them to love and pursue science.
 Teachers develop curricular material to be used by them in their classroom as well as by other K-12 teachers at peer institutions.